 While sleeping on your back, your neck shouldn’t be flexed or extended.
 Adding pillows is the best method to give support to your spine and body.
 Check the pillow’s stuffing; it shouldn’t be too full or have less filling than usual.
 Always have a pillow that keeps your neck in a neutral position, neither flexed nor extended.
 It should fill the gap between the neck and the mattress.
 Add a small pillow to fill in the curvature of your spine or use a wedge pillow.
 Add another pillow under the knees to keep the legs in a neutral position; this reduces stress on anterior muscles and minimizes anterior tilting of the spine.

 When you sleep on your stomach, you have to rotate your neck on either side for breathing.
 This makes you sleep all night in a rotated neck position.
 This isn’t the best position to sleep in.
 This position is better for people with herniated disc pathology.
 To minimize bow-shaped back and stomach sagging into the bed, you can add a flat pillow under your stomach and your thighs.
 Consider sleeping with a flat pillow under your head or no pillow at all.
+You should also consider herniated disc treatment services if you want a long-term solution for your pain.

 Joseph Rendina is a Doctor of Physical Therapy and owner of Iron Health in Briarcliff Manor, Peekskill, and Ardsley.
 You can reach him at 914-488-5763 or at www.ironhealth.co.